NSerbin/nserbin.github.io/content/posts/aws/aws-networking/from-nginx-to-alb.md

 {{< vs 4 >}}

-### 💡 Lessons Learned
+## 💡 Lessons Learned

 - Keep infrastructure as simple as the problem requires — NGINX was overkill for redirects.
 - ALB rules are powerful, but don’t scale infinitely.
 Plan limits early.
 - Terraform made experimentation and rollback safe and auditable.
 - Relying on managed services like ACM for SSL removed 90% of the ops burden.

+_In short, we turned a fragile EC2 setup into a robust serverless system — saving money, effort, and future headaches._

+{{< vs 4 >}}

+## 🙋‍♂️ Need Help With This?

+Considering a similar migration or want to simplify your redirect setup?

+We've migrated this same pattern across multiple AWS accounts — and the ops team never looked back.

+💬 [Let’s chat on LinkedIn](https://linkedin.com/in/NSerbin) — happy to help or exchange ideas.
-{{< vs 2 >}}
+{{< vs 4 >}}